DarrenBro/rock-paper-scissors-ai/README.md

 7. There is a dependency_list.txt, run "pip3 install -r dependency_list.txt"

 # Step 1 - Gathering images
+1. Add a dir folder in root called "collected_images"
-1. script to run first is "collect_image_data.py"
+2. script to run first is "collect_image_data.py"

-2. Run command example: python collect_image_data.py rock 200
+3. Run command example: python collect_image_data.py rock 200
-3. Press 's' to start/pause and q to quit.
+4. Press 's' to start/pause and q to quit.
-4. Images stored in 'collected_images' dir with label set as 1st argument
+5. Images stored in 'collected_images' dir with label set as 1st argument